vicontek/lrbtnn/README.md

 pip install -r requirements.txt
 ```

-## How to use

-The **Generative Latent Flow** (GLF) is an algorithm for generative modeling of the data distribution.
-One could use it to generate images.

 ### Experiments

 We perfromed a set of experiments aimed to reproduce automatic low rank selection and MAP-training.